BobsProgrammingAcademy/portfolio-website-deployment/README.md

 #### 4. Set up a PostgreSQL database

-With **PostgreSQL** up and running, in a new Terminal window run:
+With **PostgreSQL** up and running, in a new Terminal window, run:

 ```bash
 dropdb --if-exists portfolio
 ```

-Start **psql**, which is a terminal-based front-end to PostgreSQL, by running the command:
+Start **psql**, which is a terminal-based frontend to PostgreSQL, by running the command:

 ```bash
 psql postgres